 A common question we hear from fleet safety managers is how to address the concerns of their drivers when installing fleet cameras.
-With the current driver shortage, keeping drivers happy is top of mind for most fleet safety managers.
+Keeping drivers happy is top of mind for most fleet safety managers.
 You know that connected dash cams have many benefits for your fleet and will help keep your drivers safe.
 So how can you communicate that effectively to your team?
-These are the four things to keep in mind when you implement a new video safety solution:
+Here are e four things to keep in mind when you implement a new video safety solution:

-After you have explained the benefits to the company, tell your drivers how connected cameras will benefit them.
+2. MAKE SURE DRIVERS KNOW HOW CAMERAS BENEFIT THEMAfter you have explained the benefits to the company, tell your drivers how connected cameras will benefit them.
 Connected dash cameras will help exonerate your drivers from false claims made against them.
 This is important because false claims can have negative impacts on drivers for many years and can even threaten their CDL.
 Sometimes drivers even face criminal charges for road incidents, even when those incidents are not their fault.
 Connected cameras protect drivers from these false claims and resolve liability in real time.
-Oftentimes, trucks are seen as guilty until proven innocent in road incidents, and cameras can help prove your drivers are innocent.
+Oftentimes, commercial vehicle drivers are seen as guilty until proven innocent in road incidents, and cameras can help prove your drivers are innocent.

 Distributing a driver guide can be a convenient way to communicate all of this information to your drivers.
-Your SureCam account rep can provide you with a customized driver guide for your fleet that answers many frequently asked questions.
-We can even add your logo and contact information to make sure that your drivers have the right point of contact to address any questions or concerns.
+Your SureCam account manager can provide you with a driver guide for your fleet that answers many frequently asked questions.